 Faculty.
-The group is led by veteran jazz musician Ed Mikenas.
+The group is led by nationally renowned veteran jazz musician Ed Mikenas.
 Mr. Mikenas’ goal is to help music students learn to work from both sides of their brain through jazz improvisation.
 In addition to the sheer joy of making music, he believes that “the skill sets that result in a student's ability to think on his/her feet,” as they must when performing jazz, “is a valuable tool for leadership in any field.”

 The VES Chamber Ensemble is comprised of string instrument musicians who play at an intermediate to advanced level.
 Students learn a classical repertoire, enhance their musicianship, and practice ensemble skills and performance techniques.
 The chamber ensemble performs during Fall and Spring Family Weekends, in the Lessons and Carols service at Christmas time and other opportunities throughout the year.